Nowadays, community managers and customer service professionals have to deal with business crises over social media

 Whether a crisis occurs online or off, you can expect there to be a social media response from your customers.
 In fact, studies show that 80% of customers will use social media to engage with a brand.

 Social media is becoming the preferred method of communication because it empowers consumers with the ability to post a review instantly on your account for all of your followers to see.
 If your brand makes a mistake, customers will be quick to take to their phones to tweet or post about the issue.
 When left unchecked, these comments can quickly compound and escalate a simple problem into an alarming crisis.

 Benefits of Social Media Crisis Management

-You can also speak directly with customers using direct messaging or commenting.
+Social media allows you to speak directly with customers using direct messaging or commenting.
 If one customer has an issue, your customer service team can respond to them instantly through a private or public message.
-If the customer posts publicly on your timeline, an effective response from your customer service team can serve as a positive example of your customer service's credibility.
+If the customer posts publicly on your timeline, an effective response from your customer service team can serve as a positive example of your team's credibility.

-Before we can start planning to handle a social media crisis, we first need to know what they look like.
+Before we can start planning to handle a social media crisis, we first need to know what it looks like.
 In the next section, we'll highlight a few examples of notable social media crises that affected real-life businesses this year.

 Social Media Crisis Examples

 Social media crises are often unexpected and can occur at any moment.
 Brands big and small are both susceptible to these types of crises that can significantly impact their business's reputation.

 Here are a few examples of real-life social media crises that can help you become more familiar with these types of situations.